aIrseneO/minishell/README.md

 # minishell
-In this project I create a minimalistic bash like shell.
-A command parser is fully implemented as the project restrictions require, see [project inital restrictions]().
-Redirection, Pipes and some signals are implemented as well.
+In this project I create a simple shell.
+A command parser is implemented as the project restrictions require.
+Redirection, Pipes and some signals are implemented as well, see [project initial restrictions](https://drive.google.com/file/d/1HNAZDhHzQ4zPMkp8eE4SVfP4wlUWlWLZ/view?usp=sharing).
 ## How to run it?
 [GCC](https://gcc.gnu.org/ "gcc web page") is used to compile see **Makefile**.<br>
 To get set the absolute path for new binaries run